Glossary

 A Member of an Organization with elevated privileges.
 In addition to using the services available to 'Staff Members', Org Managers are also able to create policies, create and delete team member accounts and create additional Desktops.
 There may be many Org Managers in an Organization.

-Room Manager
+Enclave Manager

 Member